aicell-lab/ddls-course/content/course/ddls-2023/module-1/assignment-1.md

 4. **Submission**: Once you have finished, create shared links of your chat history by following [these instructions](https://help.openai.com/en/articles/7943611-create-a-shared-link).

-   - **Multiple Sessions**: If you initiated more than one chat session with ChatGPT, please submit links for all of them.
+   - **Multiple Sessions**: You will likely need to create more than one chat session with ChatGPT (e.g. one chat session per chapter), please submit links for all of them.
 Enter each link on a new line in the submission form.

 5. **Final Submission**: Submit your chat history link(s) via [this Google form](https://forms.gle/arapqVSDJFyKMqZb6).